 Pakistan is a wonderful country which has kept traditional Indian culture better than India itself.
 Pakistan has both modern cities and 5000 years old memorials.
 Its territory stretches from the tropics and desert to the arctic cold of Himalayan peaks.
 This unusual tour will give you a taste of the rich Pakistanian culture inhabited by over forty ethnic groups and of its beautiful landscapes.

-We will begin our journey in Karachi, a wonderful city of Persian Gulf.
+We will begin our journey in Karachi, a wonderful city of Arabian Sea.
 Then we drive North up the desert to Mohenjo Daro, explore this anceint site and then fly to Islamabad!
 After a day in Islamabad, the capital of Pakistan, we drive along the legendary Karakorum Highway North to Hunza Valley and enjoy this unearthly beautiful place with its wondeful peaks, glaciers as well as the peculiar culture of the remote tribes living here.
 We can also do a few hours hike on Passu glacier.

 Important information: Pakistan is open for visitors from all countries.
 Citizens of some countries get visa on arrival.
 Visitors from the other countries get electronic visas.
 Electronic visas can be obtained here: visa.nadra.gov.pk

 For entering Pakistan all visitors must have a negative Covid-19 test taken within 72 hours before arrival.